 I ordered a dish very similar to this at a Cuban restaurant a few years back and I really loved the spicy yet sweet flavors.
 I decided to recreate the recipe again at home, but this time making sure it was allergy-friendly so that everyone with food intolerances in our family could enjoy it.
-My Carribean-style black beans and rice recipe goes great with any Latin-American main course, especially my Sweet and Spicy Carribean-style Pork Chops, (which is what we ate for dinner).
+My Caribbean black beans and rice recipe goes great with any Latin-American main course, especially my Sweet and Spicy Caribbean Pork Chops, (which is what we ate for dinner).
 It is fast, easy, and tasty.
 Even our three year old liked it.
 This side dish is gluten-free, corn-free, casein-free, and perfect for folks on Feingold stage 2 who need to avoid artificial flavors, colors, preservatives, and watch the level of salicylates in their food.

-2 Tablespoons of olive oil
+- 2 Tablespoons of olive oil

-1/2 medium onion, chopped
+- 1/2 medium onion, chopped

-1 Tablespoon Cumin
+- 1 Tablespoon Cumin

-1 1/2 cups uncooked rice
+- 1 1/2 cups uncooked rice

-salt and pepper to taste is optional (I omitted and it tasted great).
+- salt and pepper to taste

-Directions for Black Beans and Rice:
+Directions for Caribbean Black Beans and Rice: